Article Image

 Technical Analysis Filters

-Growth investing possibly has a technical component.
+Many Growth investing strategies have a technical component.
 In this case additional technical filters will be applied to select the right stocks for the system.
 Technical filters may be used both to further restrict the list, or to find stocks having good entry points in the selection.

 The fundamental filters above are selecting stocks that should move.
 But as we all know, it is not because something should move that it also does move.
 A buy and hold approach which is only based on fundamental filters will recognize the fact that you can't know when it will move and will hold the stock with the idea that at some point it will indeed move as we expected.